commercionetwork/commercionetwork/x/government/spec/README.md

 Running it several times after the first value has been set will result in an error been thrown inside the console.
 :::

+### Query government address

+The government address can get by:

  - via **CLI**, `commercionetworkd query government gov-address`
  - via **REST**, by making a GET request to the `/commercionetwork/government/governmentAddress` endpoint
+ - via **GRPC**, by making a Query to the `commercionetwork.commercionetwork.government.Query` method

 ## Contents